Newsletter No. 3

 As acknowledgement of his scientific merits and his extraordinary commitment to addressing the impact of climate change, Professor Schellnhuber received numerous prices, including, amongst others, the Royal Society Wolfson Research Merit Award; the German Environment Price and the "Ambassador of Science" of the State of Brandenburg.

 Joachim Schellnhuber will speak in the Panel Discussion on October 24th, 2011, 17.30 – 20.30 (Main Hall) about “Ensuring Public Health in Times of Climate Change”.
-Click here to access the online program for details.
+Click <link program program-2011 _blank external-link-new-window external link in new>here to access the online program for details.

 Charité - Universitätsmedizin Berlin